 Where can I have lunch and dinner during my stay in the apartments?

-The unique restaurant at Glass Resort focuses on Lapland’s authentic food culture.
+The unique Glass Restaurant focuses on Lapland’s authentic food culture.
 Like the food, both exterior and interior designs are inspired by the local tradition.
 Lapland’s unspoiled nature gives the wild produce its distinct qualities: pure flavour and excellent nutritional value.
 Please check the restaurant opening hours here.

 What kind of activities and excursions does Rovaniemi offer in winter?

 Among the most popular are reindeer sleigh rides, husky tours, snowmobile safaris, Northern Lights tours, as well as cross-country skiing and snowshoeing.
 Rovaniemi is a true dream destination for people who enjoy outdoor activities!
 For more information please check here.

 What can I do in Santa Claus Village?